-The Anker SoundBuds Curve Upgraded 2019 adopt the same in-line remote as the Anker SoundCore Spirit X Wireless, which is slightly smaller but with bigger buttons than the Anker SoundBuds Curve Wireless.
-It's fairly easy-to-use and allows you to skip tracks, pause/play, answer calls, and adjust volume.
+The Anker SoundBuds Curve Upgraded 2019 adopt the same inline remote as the Anker SoundCore Spirit X Wireless, which is slightly smaller but with bigger buttons than the Anker SoundBuds Curve Wireless.
+It's fairly easy-to-use and allows you to skip tracks, pause/play or answer calls, and adjust volume.

-The Anker SoundBuds Curve Upgraded 2019 breathe extremely well.
+The Anker SoundBuds Curve Upgraded 2019 breath extremely well.
 Like most in-ears, they don't sit on or around the outer ear which remains cool while exercising or working out.
 While their ear-hook does cover a bit more surface area than typical in-ears, the difference should be negligible, and you shouldn't sweat more like you would with on-ear or over-ear headphones.

 The Anker SoundBuds Curve Upgraded 2019 are extremely small, portable, and lightweight.
 Due to their ear-hook design, they are slightly larger than typical in-ears, but you should still be able to easily toss them in a pocket, bag, or purse.

 These headphones come with a hard case that feels fairly nice and should help protect them from small drops, scratches, and light water contact.
 While it's not quite as hard as some other hard cases we've tested, it's quite compact and should be able to fit into most pockets.